 - R. Close and secure the enclosure door.
 Close the equipment disconnect means.
 The Power On lamp (if used) should light.
-Other lamps (if used) may be tested by pushing their lenses (if push to test lamps are used). - S. Open the electronics compartment door to verify that only the following lamps are lighted: LED's (IL1) and (IL2) on the Main Control Board, IL2 and IL3 (if an isolated follower MOD C07 is used), and IL7 on the Option Board.
+Other lamps (if used) may be tested by pushing their lenses (if push to test lamps are used). - S. Verify that only the following lamps are lighted: LED's (IL1) and (IL2) on the Main Control Board, IL2 (if used), IL3 (if used) and IL7 on the Option Board and Neon

-Refer to Section 8.1 and 8.2, LED Placement chart, for location of LED's.
+Lamp (IL1) on the Power Interface Board.
+Refer to Section 8.0, LED Placement chart, for location of LED's and Section 4.0 Controller Photo, for location of Neon lamp.